notaryproject/specifications/trust-store-trust-policy-specification.md

   1. *Exact match*: If there exists a trust policy whose scope contains the artifact's repository URI then the aforementioned policy MUST be used for signature evaluation.
 Otherwise, continue to the next step.
   1. *Gobal*: If there exists a trust policy with global scope then use that policy for signature evaluation.
 Otherwise, fail the signature verification.

+### Trust Anchors Constraints

+A distinguished name (usually just shortened to "DN") uniquely identifies an entry and in the case of the certificate's subject, DN uniquely identifies the requestor/holder of the certificate.
+The DN is comprised of zero or more comma-separated components called relative distinguished names, or RDNs.
+For example, the DN `C=US, ST=WA, O=wabbit-network.io, OU=org1`"` has four RDNs.
+The RDN consists of an attribute type name followed by an equal sign and the string representation of the corresponding attribute value.

+- Trust anchor MUST support a full and partial list of all the attribute types present in [subject DN](https://www.rfc-editor.org/rfc/rfc5280.html#section-4.1.2.6) of x509 certificate.
+- If the subject DN of the signing certificate is used in the trust anchor, then it MUST meet the following requirements:
+  - The value of `trustAnchors` MUST begin with `subject:` followed by comma-separated one or more RDNs.
+For example, `subject: C=${country}, ST=${state}, L=${locallity}, O={organization}, OU=${organization-unit}, CN=${common-name}`.
+  - Trust anchor MUST contain country (CN), state Or province (ST), and organization (O) RDNs.
+All other RDNs are optional.
+The minimal possible trust anchor is `subject: C=${country}, ST=${state}, O={organization}`,
+  - Trust anchor MUST NOT have overlapping values.
+Trust anchors are considered overlapping if there exists a certificate for which multiple trust anchors evaluate true.
+For example, the following two trust anchors are overlapping:
+    - `subject: C=US, ST=WA, O=wabbit-network.io, OU=org1`
+    - `subject:  C=US, ST=WA, O=wabbit-network.io`
+  - In some special cases trust anchor MUST escape one or more characters in an RDN.
+Those cases are:
+    - If a value starts or ends with a space, then that space character MUST be escaped as `\`.
+    - All occurrences of the comma character (`,`) MUST be escaped as `\,`.
+    - All occurrences of the semicolon character (`;`) MUST be escaped as `\;`.
+    - All occurrences of the backslash character (`\`) MUST be escaped as `\\`.

 ### Extended Validation

 The implementation must allow the user to execute custom validations.
 These custom validation MUST have access to all the information available in the signature envelope like payload, signed attributes, unsigned attributes, and signature.